Helvetia 1930/40s Pilots Watches

 Helvetia’s pilots’ watches seem to have been particularly popular in Germany, though G & M Lane sold them in the UK in the 1930s under their Aero brand and Helbros similarly in the US during World War 2.
 Helvetia continued to make them up until the end of the war in 1945 when, perhaps not surprisingly, it looks as if production stopped.

 There is a postscript to the story of Helvetia’s pilots’ watches however.
 Over time I have noticed several watches that use a later Helvetia movement, the calibre 80C which was introduced in the mid 1940s.
 These watches also have a stainless steel back, marked as such, and have the word ‘Shocprotec’ on the dial which again differentiates them from the standard Helvetia pilots’ watch and is more reminiscent of Helvetia’s 1950s watches.
 All of these watches have an unusual variation of Helvetia’s shock protection fitted, Helvetia did not patent this version until 1953.
-I have managed to obtain serial numbers for two of these watches which dates them both to around 1960, actually the serial numbers are within 50 of each other.
-Putting all of the above together it looks as if Helvetia resurrected their iconic 1930s pilots’ watch 10 to 15 years after they stopped making them in 1945 though in the same classic style, without the serial number and patent evidence you would never know!
+I have managed to obtain serial numbers for two of these watches which dates them both to around 1955, actually the serial numbers are within 50 of each other.
+Putting all of the above together it looks as if Helvetia resurrected their iconic 1930s pilots’ watch 10 years after they stopped making them in 1945 though in the same classic style, without the serial number and patent evidence you would never know!

 It looks as if this resurrection of Helvetia's pilot watch didn't last long and that it finally was the end for these fantastic watches around 1960.
 If anyone has anything to add however please let me know!